 An office copier is an integral part of any work ecosystem, even in our increasingly digital world.
 While more and more of our work is moving from the page to the screen, there are still times when you need a hardcopy of a report or a sensitive document.
 That’s why when a copier breaks, there’s usually a mad dash to get it replaced ASAP.

 When that happens, it can be difficult to figure out where to start.
-Generally, the first thing to address is whether you want to lease or purchase your new copier.
+Generally, the first thing to address is whether you want to buy or purchase your new office copier.
 You might have some idea of what option works best for you based on past experience, but if you’re reconsidering (or if you’re a first-time buyer) here are some pros and cons for each option to get you started:

 1. Lower up-front cost… but more $$$ over time.

+The overall cost of the office copier is an important factor to consider when deciding to lease vs. buy.
 When you lease a copier, instead of paying the whole cost (usually thousands of dollars) up front, you make smaller, regular monthly payments.
 This results in a drastically lower up-front cost, which is great if you don’t have enough money laying around to purchase a new unit!
 It also means that you never STOP paying, unless of course you’re lucky enough to find a “lease-to-own” option.
 This means that while you save initially, you end up paying far more than the unit was originally worth – and you have nothing to show for it in the end!

 2. Included maintenance packages… but fewer options.

 Generally, when you lease a copier there is an option to include maintenance services in the lease.
 However, this may not be the best option, as once you sign up to get regular maintenance with your lease, you won’t be able to switch to another maintenance option later.
 This can result in getting stuck with sub-par service.
 That said, if you do your research and determine that the company is consistent in both quality and service this option could save you lots of money, time, and stress in the long run.